 Indian Health Service Loan Repayment Program

 The Indian Health Service (IHS) Loan Repayment Program is another federal loan repayment program.
-Designed to bring health service professionals to serve in American Indian and Alaska Native communities, IHS provides funds to pay off student loan debt for licensed social workers.
+In an effort to bring health service professionals to American Indian and Alaska Native communities, IHS provides funds to pay off student loan debt.

-The loan repayment program awards up to $40,000 for an initial two-year agreement, and if your student loan debt isn’t paid off by the end of your obligation, you can extend your commitment and receive one year of loan repayment for each extra year of service until your qualifying loans are fully paid.
+The loan repayment program awards up to $40,000 for an initial two-year agreement.
+You can extend your commitment if your student loan debt isn’t paid off by the end of your obligation.
+You'll receive one year of loan repayment for each extra year of service until your qualifying loans are fully paid.

-Although the Perkins Loan program officially ended in September 2017, if you took out Perkins Loans before the program expired, you could still qualify for Perkins Loan cancellation and discharge as a social worker.
+The Perkins Loan program officially ended in September 2017.
+However, if you took out Perkins Loans before the program expired, you could still qualify for Perkins Loan cancellation and discharge as a social worker.

-If you do qualify, you could have 50 to 100 percent of your Perkins Loan debt canceled.
-In order to apply, you must contact your school’s financial aid department of your designated loan servicer.
+If you qualify, you could have up to 100% of your Perkins Loan debt canceled.
+You must contact your school’s financial aid department or your designated loan servicer to apply.

-- Loan discharge is student loan debt wiped away due to circumstances, like certain health issues or disability, or events like your school closing.
+- Loan discharge is student loan debt wiped away due to circumstances (e.g. health issues or disability, school closing).

-Although the money awarded isn’t as significant as larger student loan forgiveness programs, they can be helpful for social workers who have a smaller amount of student loan debt.
+The money awarded isn’t as significant as larger student loan forgiveness programs.
+But one of these student loan repayment programs could be helpful for social workers who have a smaller amount of student loan debt.

 Alaska offers a wonderful loan forgiveness program for clinical social workers.
 Funded through a partnership between several state and federal government agencies, licensed clinical social workers can receive between $20,000 and $27,000 a year, for up to three years, for service in underserved areas.